What is Deep Vein Thrombosis

 Every year, as many as 900,000 people in the United States are affected by deep vein thrombosis (DVT) and pulmonary embolism (PE).
 About 100,000 die from this vascular disease.
 Having DVT or PE blood clots can be life-threatening.
 DVT and PE blood clots are serious but treatable conditions.
 Arm yourself with the right information to treat and prevent blood clots.

-Deep vein thrombosis (DVT) is a condition in which a blood clot forms in one of your deep veins, often in the legs.
-DVT can cause severe pain and swelling, affecting your quality of life.
-Depending on where it occurs, it may even limit your mobility.
+Deep vein thrombosis (DVT) is a condition in which a blood clot forms in one of the deep veins, often in the legs.
+DVT can cause severe pain and swelling, affecting one’s quality of life and, depending on where it occurs, even limiting mobility.

 Signs and symptoms of DVT include